riboseinc/jekyll-theme-open-project/README.md

-# Open Project theme by Ribose
+# Open Hub theme by Ribose

-Open Project is a theme for Jekyll oriented towards presenting open efforts such as open-source software and specifications in a navigable and elegant way.
+Open Hub is a theme for Jekyll oriented towards presenting open efforts such as open-source software and specifications in a navigable and elegant way.

-Open Project fits two types of sites: that describe one individual project, and that combine projects into a hub.
+Open Hub fits two types of sites: that describe one individual project, and that combine projects into a hub.

 See also: CI_OPS for how to set up automated build and deployment of the site